Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Proof of Theorem and Corollary

 Instead, to prove \eqref{expansion} we will use a quite different strategy {\bf which only involves the integral kernel of $\Pi_b$, the knowledge that $\Pi_b$ is a projection, and the a-priori zero-order estimate \eqref{hc5}}.
 This strategy consists of two steps:

-\begin{enumerate}[leftmargin=*,label={{\it Step \arabic*.}}] \item Using the fact that $\widetilde{\F}^{(\epsilon)}$ is an ``almost'' projection, we will explicitly construct an auxiliary ``true'' projection $\mathcal{P}^{(\epsilon)}$ which, for $|\epsilon|$ small enough, is unitarily equivalent to $\F_{b+\epsilon}$ and hence has {\bf the same} integrated density of states as $\F_{b+\epsilon}$ (see Lemma \ref{MainLemma} below).
+\begin{enumerate}[leftmargin=*,label={{\it Step \arabic*.}}] \item {Using the fact that $\widetilde{\F}^{(\epsilon)}$ is an ``almost'' projection, we will explicitly construct an auxiliary ``true'' projection $\mathcal{P}^{(\epsilon)}$ which, for $|\epsilon|$ small enough, is unitarily equivalent to $\F_{b+\epsilon}$ through an unitary operator that satisfies the hypothesis of Lemma \ref{MainLemma} (see below).
+As a consequence, we will show that $\mathcal{P}^{(\epsilon)}$ has {\bf the same} integrated density of states as $\F_{b+\epsilon}$. }